Fundraising letter template It’s Fall, and that means it’s time to find the perfect fundraising letter template.

 If you haven’t even started thinking about it yet, don’t panic.
 You still have time, but you need to get on it now.

-And good news!
 I have a fundraising letter template that works.
-Ready for it?

 Before You Start on That Fundraising Letter…

-• The highest possible gift from each donor (what is your typical average gift size?).
+• Highest possible gift from each donor What is your typical average gift size?

-• The best return on investment (ROI) for the dollars you spend.
+• Best return on investment What can this be, considering the dollars you spend?

 Bad news – it doesn’t work that way.

-A terrible appeal talks about how great the organization is, how long they’ve been around, and how amazing their work is.
+An appeal that’s, well, not so appealing, talks about how great the organization is, how long they’ve been around, and how amazing their work is.

-A great appeal tugs the donor’s heartstrings and moves them to reach for their wallet.
+A great appeal tugs donors’ heartstrings and moves them to reach for their wallets.

 See the difference?
 It’s about who the letter is focused on.
 More on that in a minute.